StrikingLoo/strikingloo.github.io/_posts/2024-04-03-llm-css-design.md

 It does evoke a neon effect, so I'll give it a passing grade.

-Something similar happened when I asked for a 'disco' design
+Something similar happened when I asked for a 'disco' design.
+Note the links start neon-glowing if you hover them.

 <p><img src="resources/post_image/claude-css-design/disco.png" loading="lazy" style="max-width:90%"/></p>